Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/merfolk.md

 NoteIcon: monster
 BestiaryType: humanoid (merfolk)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 218, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Merfolk](2-Mechanics/CLI/bestiary/humanoid/merfolk.md)
 *Source: Monster Manual p.
 218, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*